ijcnn-ai/pap4649s1/README.md

-# #871.
-Learning Optimal Decision Trees with Logical Analysis of Data and its Integration into Random Forest
+# #Leveraging Optimal Decision Trees with Logical Analysis of Data
 The Source code for paper:

 [**Learning Optimal Decision Trees with Logical Analysis of Data and its Integration into Random Forest**]